Virginia Museum of Fine Arts: Virginia Museum Theatre

 What is now known as the Leslie Cheek Theater, the 500-seat proscenium theater within VMFA was originally built in 1955 and known as the Virginia Museum Theatre.
 It was designed under the supervision of director Cheek, a Harvard/Yale-educated architect.
 He consulted with Yale Drama theater engineers Donald Oenslager and George Izenour for the state-of-the-art facility.
 Cheek envisioned a central role for a theater arts division in the museum.
 The theater brought the arts of drama, acting, design, music, and dance to the art galleries.
 It also hosted programs of the Virginia Film Society.

-Through the 1960s, the Virginia Museum Theater (VMT) hosted a museum-sponsored volunteer or "community theater" company, under the direction of Robert Telford.
+Through the 1960s, the Virginia Museum Theater (VMT) hosted a museum-sponsored volunteer or "community theater" company, under the direction of Robert Telford--link is not to this Robert Telford, who was in charge in 1965-66 season.
 The company presented subscription seasons of live drama to thousands annually.
 Local players and occasional guest professionals offered musicals (Peter Pan, e.g.), dramas (Peter Shaffer's The Royal Hunt of the Sun), and classics (Shakespeare's Hamlet).
 VMT also served as a venue for annual programs of the Virginia Music Society, Virginia Dance Society, and Virginia Film Society.

 Cheek retired from the museum in 1968, but was an adviser to the VMFA trustees about the next director of the theater arts division.

 In 1969, Keith Fowler was appointed as artistic director of VMT.
 Under Fowler, VMT continued to serve as the headquarters for the Dance, Film and Music societies.
 He is known for having expanded and upgrading the live theater operations, establishing Richmond's first resident Actors Equity/LORT company.
 Both community actors and New York-based professionals became part of this.
 The troupe's core members included Marie Goodman Hunter, Janet Bell, Lynda Myles, E.G. Marshall, Ken Letner, James Kirkland, Rachael Lindhart, and dramaturg M. Elizabeth Osborn.

 Fowler retained a focus on classics and musicals, but added an emphasis on new plays and U.S. premieres of foreign works.
 His debut production in 1969, Marat/Sade, written by Peter Weiss, was produced with the first racially integrated company on the VMT stage.
 While the production was praised by two Richmond newspapers, an editorial in the afternoon Richmond News Leader criticized Fowler for "latitudinarianism".

 The company became known as VMT Rep (for "repertory").
 Fowler attracted national notice in 1973 with his production of Macbeth, starring E.G. Marshall.
 Critic Clive Barnes of The New York Times hailed it as the "'Fowler Macbeth'... "splendidly vigorous... probably the goriest Shakespearean production I have seen since Peter Brook's 'Titus Andronicus'."
 As Fowler heightened the professional quality of the theater, VMT led Richmond into what some recall as a golden age of theater.
 In 1974 the VMT staged a celebrated production of Purlie that was directed by Albert Reyes and choreographed by Nat Horne.